Welcome to Dains Forensic Accounting

 Since 1999 we have developed a specialist department to provide forensic accounting and litigation support services for Lawyers, Barristers and Insurance Companies.

 This department is headed by Martin Berry who is a fellow of the Institute of Chartered Accountants in England and Wales, a member of the Academy of Experts and Expert Witness Institute and who is registered as an Accredited Accountant Expert Witness by the Institute of Chartered Accountants in England and Wales.

-Martin is one of the directors of NIFA and until recently was the Chairman, holding this position for over 14 years.
+Martin was a director of NIFA and also was the Chairman for over 14 years.

 Our membership of NIFA enables us to call on a national pool of experience and knowledge in the forensic accounting field and means we are kept fully informed of the latest developments.
 Membership of NIFA provides assurance to instructing parties because members must adhere to quality standards set and monitored on an annual basis by means of an independent quality assurance review carried out by a barrister.
 For more details please visit NIFA .

 NIFA has recently been involved in the publication of a new book entitled “Forensic Accounting and Finance”.

 Published by Kogan Page and edited by Wilder Coe partner Bee-Lean Chew, the book features chapters written by a number of NIFA members.
 It is a complete guide to Forensic Accounting and Finance and offers a complete, accessible and affordable guide, combining coverage of theory together with the real and practical needs of the professional.

 Martin has been involved in the production of this book both as a “sounding board” and more particularly with reviewing and editing the chapter entitled “Valuations”.